Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Not necessarily.

-• and how much weight and bulk you want to carry.
+• How much weight and bulk you want to carry (super important variable if you are a solo hiker)

-Let's begin your quest for choosing a method of backpacking water purification with a close look at water filtration methods.
+Let's begin your quest for choosing the right method of backpacking water purification or treatment with a close look at current water filtration methods.

 Backpacking water treatment option: